jmagar/codeweaver/docs/guide-docker-development-setup.md

       retries: 5

 volumes:
-  postgres_data:
+  codeweaver-db-data:
-  redis_data:
+  codeweaver-redis-data:
 ```

 ### 3.1.
 Services Explained

-- **`postgres`**: Runs a PostgreSQL 15 database instance using the `pgvector` image, which is required for our AI embedding features.
-It exposes the database on port `5432`.
+- **`codeweaver-db`**: Runs a PostgreSQL 15 database instance using the `pgvector` image, which is required for our AI embedding features.
+It exposes the database on port `9001`.
-- **`redis`**: Runs a Redis 7 instance for caching, session management, and real-time messaging.
-It exposes Redis on port `6379`.
+- **`codeweaver-redis`**: Runs a Redis 7 instance for caching, session management, and real-time messaging.
+It exposes Redis on port `9002`.
-- **`volumes`**: `postgres_data` and `redis_data` are named volumes.
+- **`volumes`**: `codeweaver-db-data` and `codeweaver-redis-data` are named volumes.
 Docker manages these volumes to persist our database and cache data across container restarts.
 This means your data won't be lost when you stop and start the services.

 ## 4. Setting Up and Running the Environment